 In the second season, it was determined that a suspect was lying because she claimed that she saw one of these with a big visible timer in a truck in the city, and a real bomb of that particular size would never look like that.
 The real bomb turns out to be very close by.

 "I appreciate the offer, Kevin, but as you Americans so often say...
 Plan B is already in effect."

 Time Skip: The conceit of each season of the series representing one full 24-hour day would necessitate a Time Skip of about a year each time.
 It's actually quite a bit more, with season 1 covering David Palmer's election as president and 24: Redemption, the made-for-TV movie preceding season 7, taking place on inauguration day when Allison Taylor takes office... twelve years later.
 A timeline of the presidency can be found here; a full timeline can be found here.

 Too Dumb to Live: So, so, so many secondary characters.
 Most of them last about two or three episodes before effectively committing suicide by stupidity.

-Consul Koo Yin.
-If there's anything to be learned from his untimely passing, it's probably that you shouldn't stroll in front of a bunch of people who are busy shooting at something.
+An especially glaring example is Consul Koo Yin.
+If there's anything to be learned from his untimely passing, it's probably that you shouldn't stroll in front of a bunch of guards who are busy shooting at something.